chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 > Which revisions to show.
 Defaults to the `ui.default-revset` setting, or `@ | (remote_branches() | tags()).. | ((remote_branches() | tags())..)-` if it is not set

-This shows a couple other interesting features of `jj`’s approach to revsets and thus the `log` command:
+This shows a couple other interesting features of Jujutsu’s approach to revsets and thus the `log` command:

 1. It treats some of these operations as *functions* (`tags()`, `branches()`, etc.).
 I don’t have a deep handle on this yet, but I plan to come back to it.
 (There is a whole list [here][functions]!)
 This is not a surprise if you think about what “expressions in a functional language” implies… but it was a surprise to me because I had not yet read that bit of documentation.